-You can find out about the weather in Tromso here.
+You can find out about the Tromso weather Norway forecast here.

 Our Tromso airbnb accommodation

 We booked this airbnb (but click here first to get $76 off your first booking) which is a two bedroom loft right in the middle of Tromso.
 It’s a lovely, cosy place to stay in with a great kitchen to cook and we even had a few things stocked in the fridge for our arrival.

-It turned out not many people wore the crampons and the locals find it a novelty to watch the tourists wear them, but I can tell you they were 100% worth it and a definitely must have item on your Tromso packing list!
+It turned out not many people wore spikes and the locals find it a novelty to watch the tourists wear them, but I can tell you what, they are 100% worth it and a definitely must have item on your Tromso packing list!